The race against time to save Pompeii

 "I have often suggested to my clients that we visit the house of Leda and the Swan.
 Every time is a new emotion.
 Looking at the volcanic materials, which still cover a lot of the house, is astonishing, and makes me think of the enormous excitement that people visiting Pompeii in previous centuries would have found.

-"Ten years ago the collapse of the gladiator school went around the world, and I got emails and phonecalls from travelers asking me if it was still worth visiting.
+"Ten years ago the collapse of the Schola Armaturarum went around the world, and I got emails and phonecalls from travelers asking me if it was still worth visiting.

 "Obviously the collapse was terribly sad for all of us, but it only led to the closure of a small area."